Seniors – Adding Life to Years (SALTY) Project

 What’s the Latest News

-SALTY first manuscript, “Team-based integrated knowledge translation for enhancing quality of life in long term care settings: A multi-method, multi-sectoral research design”, was published in April 2020 by the International Journal of Health Policy and Management.
+SALTY’s first manuscript, “Team-based integrated knowledge translation for enhancing quality of life in long term care settings: A multi-method, multi-sectoral research design”, was published in April 2020 by the International Journal of Health Policy and Management.
 This perspective paper describes the SALTY Project’s integrated knowledge translation method of research which engaged the voices of key stakeholders in the research process over the life of the project.
-To meet some of the stakeholders who have been engaged in the research and learn more about the project watch the SALTY project video released earlier this year.
+A SALTY project video was also released earlier describing the integrated knowledge translation method and introducing some of the stakeholders that have been engaged with our research.
+We are also excited that one of the project’s Postdoctoral Fellows, Mary Jean Hande, has taken the lead in developing a book idea with our Advisory Group members, LTC resident, family, staff, persons living with dementia and LTC volunteers, around their reflections on engaging and advising the SALTY team as first voice representatives.

-The SALTY Advisory group, has helped shape SALTY research since inception and development of the project.
-The group, composed of a long-term care resident, persons with dementia, family care givers, volunteer representatives and care aides, has provided feedback and input to SALTY researchers from the perspectives of those who will be most impacted by SALTY findings.
-The group met regularly with researchers and other team members throughout the project funding period and attended in-person and video conference team meetings.
-Their active engagement and commitment throughout the project lent a valuable perspective to the design, methodology, and interpretation and dissemination of SALTY findings.
+The SALTY Advisory group, has helped shape SALTY research since concept and development of the project and remained actively engaged through all research phases.
+The group, composed of a long-term care resident, persons living with dementia, family care givers, volunteer representatives and care aides, has provided feedback and input to SALTY researchers from first voice perspectives – those who will be most impacted by SALTY findings.
+Members continue to remain actively involved and enthusiastic to contribute as co-authors on a book of their reflections on facilitating and maintaining meaningful engagement of first voice perspectives in a large research project.

 The SALTY KT Advisory Group provided input and advice to researchers regarding knowledge exchange, translation and dissemination activities with the aim to increase the uptake and impact of SALTY outputs.
 The group, composed of decision makers, clinicians and knowledge users from the long term care sector across project jurisdictions, has met regularly with researchers providing input and feedback on methodology, and interpretation of insights and findings.
 They were active in the planning and organization of team meetings to maximize knowledge exchange and planning for dissemination and mobilization of project findings and key messages.